Rohit9113/FindMovies/README.md

 ![image](https://github.com/user-attachments/assets/854368b4-517b-4409-b915-6016bd7adef1)
 ![image](https://github.com/user-attachments/assets/8fabd589-be06-45bd-8383-99a271efaa5c)

-## API Configuration
-Replace `x-rapidapi-key` in `Home.jsx` and `MovieDetails.jsx` with your own API key from [RapidAPI](https://rapidapi.com/).

 ## Usage
 - The home page displays a list of top movies.
-- Clicking on a movie redirects to a detailed page.
+- Clicking on a movie redirects to a detaile page.
-- Users can view IMDb ratings and trailers.
+- Users can view IMDb ratings.